 - Stay hydrated.
 Bring a plastic or refillable water bottle that is 20 oz or smaller—per Charles Schwab Stadium’s official policy.
 There are multiple refill stations throughout the stadium for your use.

-- Visit one of the two first aid stations on Concourse level near Sections 113 and 130 for heat-related illnesses and medical concerns.
+- Visit one of the two first aid stations on the Concourse level near Sections 113 and 130 for heat-related illnesses and medical concerns.

 What to Do During a CWS Weather Delay

 Weather delays during the College World Series aren’t common, but they can happen.
 Before game day, keep these weather delay tips in mind.
+These tips apply to both physical and mobile ticket holders.

 - Listen closely to announcements from stadium officials and check the official CWS website for real-time updates.